legal, network emulation, government Chris Wellens legal, network emulation, government Chris Wellens

 Read More

-Network Congestion And Net Neutrality: The Debate Over Bandwidth Utilization
+Network Congestion And Net Neutrality

 The ground breaking FCC ruling on Net Neutrality has continued to stir the debate on whether corporations or the government should be in charge of regulating the use of the internet.
 Last week The Wall Street Journal published an article by Holman W. Jenkins: The Gigabit Distraction.
 This article makes some misleading and “distracting” claims about network neutrality …